mustafaakben/promptEngineering/README.md

 **When should you use Zero-Shot Prompting?**
 - You do not know how to prompt
+- Creativity and Diversity in prompt are important.

 **How do you use it?**
 - Ask questions to ChatGPT for generating your prompt